Pornification: Advertising

 Advertising by Carl's Jr. in 2016 featuring scantily clad women and suggestive language were replaced by a "food-centric" approach in 2019, the change attributed to the MeToo movement.

 Books

-Literature which people read for sexual satisfaction is one of the earliest forms of media portraying sexuality.
-Now, there are various websites to satisfy most people's varied sexual preferences and tastes.
-As erotica was a form of social protest against the values of the culture at the time, as was with the famous book The Romance of Lust, written as a few volumes between 1873 and 1876.
+Literature which people read for sexual satisfaction was one of the earliest forms of media portraying sexuality.
+There are a variety of websites to satisfy most sexual preferences and tastes.
+Erotica was an early form of social protest against the values of culture, for example the book The Romance of Lust, written as a few volumes between 1873 and 1876.
 Described in the book are homosexuality, incest, and other socially unacceptable concepts.
 The values of the Victorian era perpetuated purity and innocence.
 So this book offered a new perspective.
 In recent years, erotica has become the new norm, and is extremely popular.
 A recent commercial success is Fifty Shades of Grey, describing in detail scenes of sadomasochism and other forms of kink.
 It sold over "31 million worldwide", and has been adapted into a film starring Dakota Johnson and Jamie Dornan.